jchy/stripe_payment_APIs/README.md

 # stripe_payment_APIs
-In this project we will design and implement backend for Stripe Payment gateway integration for the follwoing APIs:~
+In this project we will design and implement backend for Stripe Payment gateway integration for the following APIs:~
 ```js
   Get a List of all intents
    • GET /api/v1/get_intents